yuchengjs/portfolio/README.md

 ## pwaves
 ### Research Intern in the Weber Lab - University of Pennsylvania, Neuroscience Department
 (May  2024 - Present)<br /><br />
-Research Intern in the Weber Lab; Developing machine learning models using Python to predict p-waves in brain state data during REM sleep in mice; Built Convolutional (CNN) and Long Short-Term Memory (LSTM) neural networks using Pytorch to detect peaks in time-series LFP (local field potential) data; Generated noisy data & visualized predicted waveforms
+Developing machine learning models using Pytorch to predict p-waves in brain state times series data during REM sleep in mice; Built Convolutional (CNN) and Long Short-Term Memory (LSTM) neural networks from scratch
+Achieved 98% accuracy with an  LSTM model and 95% accuracy (RMSE)  with a CNN model using 60+ features Generated augmented data; visualized predicted waveforms, accuracy, & loss using Matplotlib

+## patterns
+### Research under Prof. Charles Yang - University of Pennsylvania, Linguistics Department
+(May  2024 - Oct 2024)<br /><br />
+Research intern under Prof. Charles Yang ; Developed an algorithm using Python to mimic how children exercise pattern recognition using the Abductive Discovery of Productivity (ADP) and the Tolerance Principle (TP); Built a recursive decision tree-based algorithm that dynamically resizes based on user input.

 ## 2048
 Designed and programmed an implementation of 2048 using Java Swing with interactive user interface